hoehermann/purple-signal/README.md

 ### Known Problems

-* Works only once after linking or registering. **Renders plug-in almost completely unusable.**
+* May require new link or registration after a crash.
+Your number can be banned temporarily.
-* GroupMessages do not work due to changes in signal-cli 0.7.x storage behaviour.
+* Group messages do not work due to changes in signal-cli 0.7.x storage behaviour.
-* The MessageCache is not implemented and I have no idea what that may entrail.
+* The message cache is not implemented and I have no idea what that may entrail.
 * First message from purple-signal to official signal is not sent properly.
 * Windows binary is unusable.
 * If the plug-in crashes while handling a message, the message is lost.